polterguy/magic/backend/files/misc/workflows/actions/README.md

 logic flow, to such a significant extent, that also non-software developers can to some extent manage to create computer logic and backend code.

+A workflow can in theory be any Hyperlambda file, and workflows are not special in any ways, except they're typically not built by writing code, but rather built using GUI building blocks to chain actions together.
+This allows you to create workflows that are HTTP API endpoints, workflows intended to be executed as scheduled tasks, etc. This makes Hyperlambda workflows _very_ powerful, allowing you to create almost anything you wish (in theory) using GUI building blocks, without having to manually write Hyperlambda.

 ## Actions

 Actions are building blocks for workflows, and once chained together, at least in theory allows for declaratively